yuhe0601/yuhe0601.github.io/_pages/about.md

 I am **Yuhe Zhang**, an Associate Professor at Northwest University and a PhD supervisor.
 My research lies in 3D vision, with a focus on point cloud processing, 3D shape generation, and digital restoration of cultural heritage.
 Recently, I have developed a particular interest in 3D shape editing methods.

-<span style="color: purple;">In addition, I am increasingly interested in AI for Regional and Country Studies, in collaboration with Prof. Xiangrong Zhang at NWU.</span>
+<span style="color: #BF5AF2;">In addition, I am increasingly interested in AI for Regional and Country Studies, in collaboration with Prof. Xiangrong Zhang at NWU.</span>

 My current research focuses on: